gyosh/pdfast/README.md

 Options:

   * min: min value for the pdf's x range.
-If resulting pdf won't fit, the pdf's left part will be squeezed, as [http://stats.stackexchange.com/questions/65866/good-methods-for-density-plots-of-non-negative-variables-in-r](described here).
+If resulting pdf won't fit, the pdf's left part will be squeezed, as [described here](http://stats.stackexchange.com/questions/65866/good-methods-for-density-plots-of-non-negative-variables-in-r).
   * min: max value for the pdf's x range.
 If resulting pdf won't fit, the pdf's right will be squeezed.
   * size: number of bars to represent the pdf.
   * width: determine how many bar to the left and right does an element affect, similar to *bandwith* in kernel density estimation.